 The Investment Case in Summary

-La Linea property offers a combination that is hard to find elsewhere in southern Spain.
+La Linea property offers a combination that is unusual in southern Spain.

-- An open border that turns La Linea from a border town into effectively a suburb of a high-income territory.
+- A structural shift in accessibility that reframes La Linea from a border town into a practical residential base for people working in a high-income British Overseas Territory.

-For broader context on what the treaty means for La Linea as a town, lalínea.com has the comprehensive breakdown.
+For broader context on what the treaty means for La Linea as a town and the wider Campo de Gibraltar region, lalínea.com covers the full picture.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.